 During the first two years of performance, recipients are required to submit an annual progress report at least 60 days prior to the anniversary date of the start of the project.
-If a no-cost extension (NCE) is requested and granted, a report is also required at least 60 days prior to the anniversary date of the start of the project or with the NCE request, whichever is sooner.
+If the recipient requests and is granted a no-cost extension (NCE), a report is also required at least 60 days prior to the anniversary date of the start of the project or with the NCE request, whichever is sooner.
 This progress report will document project activities during the reporting year.